Lebanese Stuffed Zucchini- Kousa

 Lebanese Stuffed Zucchini also known as Kousa Mahshi is a one of my favorite Lebanese comfort foods.
 In this dish, zucchini is cored and stuffed with a perfect spiced ground beef and rice mixture, then simmered with a rich tomato sauce which gives it tons of flavor.

-Kousa translates to zucchini or squash in Arabic.
-It is also known as Lebanese zucchini- light green in color and small and wide in shape.
-You often find it at farmer’s market in summer time, or at Middle Eastern grocery stores.
-I love adding Kousa to my soups and stir fries.
+Lebanese Zucchini or Lebanese squash, also known as Kousa, koosa, cousa, kusa in Arabic is a light green, small and wide Middle Eastern squash.
+You often find it at farmers’ markets in summer time, or at Middle Eastern grocery stores all year round.
+I love adding Kousa to my soups and stir fry dishes.

-What you Need to Make Lebanese Stuffed Zucchini:
+What you Need to Make Lebanese Stuffed Zucchini- Kousa Mahshi Recipe:

 Tomato paste/tomato sauce